Nazchanel/eshaniyer.com/resume.markdown

 * **UT Dallas 9 Week AI Bootcamp**
 	* Learned Python in depth and its applications in data science
-	* Learned various machine learning APIs like Tensorflow and Scikit-learn
+	* Learned various machine learning APIs like TensorFlow and Scikit-learn
 	* As my final project, I created a Fake News Detection program that uses the power of Natural Language Processing (NLP) to process an inputted text to detect if it is a true or fake statement
 	* Fake News Detection Repository: <a href="https://www.github.com/Nazchanel/Fake_News_Detection" target="_blank">Link</a>
 	* Presentation: <a href="https://docs.google.com/presentation/d/1rVVSP1Ch2L15F1XHp9MVh4enWIR-1-yHwjybHSG_ba8/edit?usp=sharing" target="_blank">Link</a>